 Some owners pour purified water straight into the tank through a bucket or jug.
 Unfortunately, this usually leads to sudden changes within the tank, wreaking havoc on the aquarium’s ecosystem.

-To safely add the water to your tank, store it at room temperature for a couple of days before pouring it in.
+To safely add the water to the tank, store it at room temperature for a few days before pouring it in.

 Automatically